dsc-courses/dsc106-2025-wi/labs/lab06/index.md

 </div>
 ```

-You can experiment with the horizontal alignment (`align-items`) and spacing (`gap`) of the pie chart and legend, but I would recommend applying `flex: 1` to the legend, so that it occupies all available width.
+You can experiment with the container's horizontal alignment (`align-items`) and the spacing (`gap`) of the pie chart and legend, but I would recommend applying `flex: 1` to the legend, so that it occupies all available width.

 If everything worked well, you should now see the pie chart and legend side by side and it should be _responsive_, i.e. adapt well to changes in the viewport width.